Just Be Free

-Just Be Free is a demo album by American singer Christina Aguilera released on August 21, 2001 by Warlock Records.
+Just Be Free is a demo album by American singer Christina Aguilera released on August 21, 2001, by Warlock Records.
 After finishing her run on The All New Mickey Mouse Club, a then fifteen-year-old Aguilera began recording the album with New Jersey–based producers Robert Allecca and Michael Brown.
 The pair gave Aguilera the opportunity to use a recording studio and presented her with demo music.

-Musically, the album consists of dance style tracks as well as ballads, and saw Aguilera performing Spanish-language songs.
+Just Be Free consists of dance style tracks as well as ballads, and saw Aguilera performing Spanish-language songs.
 The record was conceived to showcase Aguilera's vocals in an effort to reach out to record labels, a venture which actually backfired after the recordings were not very well received among critics.
 Six years after the completion of the album and Aguilera had achieved mainstream success, Brown and Allecca released the record.
 Just Be Free has sold over 129,000 copies in the United States.

 Background

 After news that The All New Mickey Mouse Club would be filming its final season, Aguilera sought out a record deal.
 She spent time in Philadelphia to record demo tracks with various producers, hoping to have an album released by the time she had finished high school.
-While taping the final season of the show, she began working with New Jersey–based producers Roberts Allecca and Michael Brown.
+While taping the final season of the show, she began working with New Jersey–based producers Roberts Allecca and Michael Brown; the duo was also known as Platinum Recordings.
 The pair eventually built a relationship with Aguilera and her family, offering her studio time.
 According to biographer Pier Dominguez, they told her that the demo recordings they would produce would be their property, but also that they would never commercially release the material.
 She recorded eleven "rough and unfinished" tracks which then went on to become the Just Be Free studio sessions.